-The Company has the benefit of the Keep-Well Agreement mentioned above and the notes issued under the EMTN program as well as the Euro Commercial Paper program are guaranteed by ABB Ltd, which mitigates the Company's financial risks.
-Furthermore, exposure to market risks is substantially transferred to ABB Asea Brown Boveri Ltd, through the interest compensation arrangement described in note 1 to the financial statements.
-More specific risk management measures are described below.
+The Company has the benefit of the Keep-Well Agreement mentioned above and the notes issued under the EMTN program, as well as the Euro Commercial Paper program, are guaranteed by ABB Ltd, which mitigates the Company's financial risks.
+Furthermore, exposure to market risks is substantially transferred to ABB Asea economically convert the EUR 700 million notes into floating rate obligations.
+In January 2021, the Company issued zero percent notes having an aggregate principal of EUR 800 million, due in January 2030.
+The Company recorded net proceeds of EUR 791 million (equivalent to USD 960 million on the date of issuance).
+The Company entered into cross-currency interest rate swaps to effectively produce a floating rate USD obligation.